linn/manufacturing-engineering/README.md

 ## Component technologies
 * The backend services are dotnet core C# apps with minimal third party dependencies.
 * Service.Host uses the .NET minimal API web framework
-* The javascript client app is built with React and managed with npm and webpack.
+* The javascript client app is built with React and managed with npm and vite.
 * Persistence is to an Oracle/postgres/delete-as-appropriate database via EF Core.
 * Continuous deployment via Docker container to AWS ECS using Travis CI.
 * Messaging.Host uses the RabbitMQ C# client to interact with Rabbit Messages Queues